Work we have done and what it has achieved

-Below is a chronologically ordered list of the documentation prepared by the ATG for submission to various Government Taskforce and reviews.
+Below is an ordered list of the documentation prepared by the ATG for submission to various Government Taskforce and reviews.
 Information regarding the culture of the tattoo industry both current and historical can also be found within some of these documents.

 An insight into the working evolution of the ATG can be gained by reading these documents in their chronological order.

 The ATG Committee sincerely thank all the great men and women of the professional tattooing community who have contributed to the ongoing development of the work of our organisation.